montpiere/YoutubeSaver/README.md

 ## Install
 Need [Python](https://www.python.org/downloads/) of course.

-### Install requirements
+- Download app into your specific folder

-After download your specific folder simply run `setup.bat`.
+- Run `setup.bat`.
 It will download and install all dependencies in a virtual environment automatically.

 ## Usage:
-Add as many YouTube (full) links and/or playlist links as you want in a new line to the downloads.txt file.
+- Add as many YouTube (full) links and/or playlist links as you want in a new line to the `downloads.txt` file.
-And just hit the `YoutubeSaver.bat` and it will work.
+- Run `YoutubeSaver.bat`

 You can find the downloaded files in the `complete` folder of the program library.

 ## Notes
 If you got first *"400 bad request"*, please give a try to run the `fix_moviepy.bat`.